Lightbridge-KS/moodleQuiz/README.md

-Afterwards, My collection of functions become this `{moodleQuiz}` package which drives the logic of [this shiny app](https://github.com/Lightbridge-KS/SELECx_combine_quiz-App) to facilitate the process of retrieve and combine student’s score form [SELECx](http://selecx.si.mahidol.ac.th) (a Moodle platform from Faculty of Medicine Siriraj Hospital, Mahidol University, Thailand).
+Afterwards, My collection of functions become this `{moodleQuiz}` package which drives the logic of [this shiny app](https://github.com/Lightbridge-KS/SELECx_combine_quiz-App) to facilitate the process of retrieve and combine student’s score from [SELECx](http://selecx.si.mahidol.ac.th) (a Moodle platform from Faculty of Medicine Siriraj Hospital, Mahidol University, Thailand).